CEO Insights: Why Cybersecurity is an enablement of IIoT

 Joseph Saunders: With the many reported attacks on utilities, SCADA systems, and operational technology, I’d have to say that the level of cybersecurity awareness – especially within IIoT and ICS – is increasing.
 In the U.S., the Department of Homeland Security Computer Emergency Readiness Team (CERT), publishes dozens of advisories about identified vulnerabilities each week.
-These notices provide owners and operators of critical infrastructure with information about threats or activity with the potential to impact computing networks and embedded systems.
+These notices provide owners and operators of critical infrastructure with information about threats or activity with the potential to impact computing networks and the cybersecurity of embedded systems.
 This effort aids in making more organizations aware of cyber risks.

 There is growing adoption and subscription to threat intelligence monitoring by CISO’s, and they are relying on this data to determine current exposure.
 However, with the increasing threats from connected devices and IIoT, more companies are realizing they have to invest in mitigation techniques, rather than just reporting.
 So I’m seeing the evolution from cyber intrusion defense and monitoring to mitigation – or, put another way, from detection to prevention.
 The C-suite is beginning to ask the question, “Are the cybersecurity methods I’m using actually reducing the risks of attack?”

 Lucian Fogoros: Can Industrial Internet of Things and Cybersecurity co-exist?
 If so, how?

 Joseph Saunders: Productivity gains and cost reduction from the implementation of IIoT devices are dramatically improving operations across all critical infrastructure, but especially in energy, telecom, healthcare, manufacturing, and transportation.
 As with any gain, there may be a downside, and that is the threat that accompanies the increased connectivity and proliferation of such devices.
 Cybersecurity is an enablement of IIoT because it reduces the downside – and should be incorporated in every IIoT deployment.
 The good news is there are solutions that don’t detract from IIoT’s advantages.